 - Parkinson’s disease

 For any of the illnesses and conditions covered, whether as the core benefit or an additional benefit, you must meet the insurer’s definition to be eligible to claim.
 What this means is that each illness and condition is accompanied by its required definition, which could be things like: meeting a specified severity level; requiring a certain procedure; or resulting in specified symptoms.

-Core benefit illnesses in a critical illness policy
+Core benefit illnesses

 Each critical illness policy will have a core set of illnesses and conditions listed in it.
 If you’re diagnosed with one of these, and you meet the insurer’s definition or severity threshold, you’ll be eligible to claim your full critical illness payout.
 For example, if you have £50,000 critical illness cover, you’ll receive a £50,000 lump sum payout if diagnosed with one of your policy’s core illnesses.